Permafrost/TundraTN/SERVICES.md

   digest calculation, and therefore a new input stream containing the same input content is returned for subsequent use by the caller.
-* `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is a pre-existing duplicate of `bizdoc`.
+* `bizdoc.duplicate` is returned when `duplicate` is `true`, and is the Trading Networks document that is the pre-existing duplicate of `bizdoc`.

 ---